vdhamer/Photo-Club-Hub/.github/README.md

 ## Data Privacy

 The following has **no impact** (zero, null, nil) on the app's functionality or user interface.
-So feel free to skip reading this.
+So feel free to skip this section.

 The repo contains a minimal amount of encrypted data.
 But encryption code can draw a lot of attention, so we are explaining it here